At least 63 Canadians dead in Iran plane crash

 “There is speculation but the community is not worried about what caused this.
 We lost our community members.
 Whether it’s a missile, mishap or a technical issue or whatever, we want our community members.
 We lost one percent of our Edmonton Iranian community members on that flight.
 It’s just terrible,” he said.

-Many students from Ontario universities were confirmed among the crash victims — four from Western University, three from the University of Ottawa, and two from the University of Guelph.
-The University of Toronto said several of their students died.
+At least nine students from three Ontario universities were confirmed among the crash victims — four from Western University, three from the University of Ottawa, and two from the University of Guelph.

 The University of Guelph in Canada said Ghanimat Azhdari was a student in the department of geography and Milad Ghasemi was a student in marketing.

-Western University said three current graduate students died and one was an incoming graduate student.
+Western University said four of their students died.
+Three were current graduate students and one was an incoming graduate student.
 They did not name the students.

 The University of Waterloo also said two PhD students’ names were on a list of passengers provided by the airline, but did not confirm whether they made it onto the plane.